flyinggreenfrog/flyinggreenfrog.github.io/knowledgebase/gpg.md

 * Semi secure:
   - Store primary key on encrypted usb device.
-  - Only bring it online for key signing purposes.
+  - Only bring it online for key signing purposes and mailing signed keys.
   - Have subkeys on HSM (e.g. Nitrokey) and use them from there for daily purposes.
 * More secure: